-Caroline Clark, healthy lifestyle midwife at Hull and East Yorkshire Hospitals NHS Trust, will highlight the sugar content in a range of Easter treats from hot cross buns and a selection of chocolate eggs at the HEY Baby Carousel on Wednesday.
+Caroline Clark, healthy lifestyle midwife at Hull University Teaching Hospitals NHS Trust, will highlight the sugar content in a range of Easter treats from hot cross buns and a selection of chocolate eggs at the HEY Baby Carousel on Wednesday.

 Held on the last Wednesday of every month, the HEY Baby Carousel provides mums-to-be and their partners with help, advice and support from midwives and childcare staff as they prepare for the birth of their babies.